 There is no one-size-fits-all approach when it comes to using psychiatric or psychotropic medications in different patients.
-Mental health professionals know that the efficacy of psychiatric medications vary from patient to patient.
-Medications that work for one person may not work for the other or may stop working after some time.
+Mental health professionals know that psychiatric medications’ efficacy varies from patient to patient.
+Drugs that work for one person may not work for the other or stop working after some time.

 That said, if taken as prescribed, psychiatric medicines improve your symptoms, prevent relapses (recurrences) and hospital stays, and improve your quality of life.
 In mental health care, medication treatment is combined with other forms of treatment, especially psychotherapy.

 One of the biggest challenges faced during medication management of psychiatric illnesses is compliance or medication adherence.